 RF microneedling is a revolutionary treatment that utilizes very small “micro” needles to penetrate the skin and release radio frequency energy.
 Microneedling with radiofrequency (RF) is a great, minimally-invasive combination that stimulates collagen and addresses sun damage and other common signs of aging.

 Utilizing microneedling in a client’s treatment plan at CaTara Medical Spa helps us reduce the appearance of wrinkles, fine lines, scars, stretch marks, and smaller areas of loose skin.

-When you book RF microneedling in Chicago at CaTara, an in-depth consultation will precede your appointment to determine your needs.
+When you book RF microneedling in Algonquin at CaTara, an in-depth consultation will precede your appointment to determine your needs.
 This allows us to discuss your skin type, your specific concerns, and the treatment area you’d like to address.